 Air Force ROTC

 The Air Force Reserve Officer Training Corps (ROTC) program is administered by the department of aerospace studies.
-The mission of Air Force ROTC is to develop quality leaders for the Air Force; it is the largest commissioning source of Air Force officers.
+The mission of Air Force ROTC is to develop quality leaders for the Air Force; it is the Air Force's largest officer commissioning source.
 Air Force ROTC offers a number of opportunities for Missouri S&T students who wish to become commission officers by offering professional, academic, and military training.
 Leadership, communication, and basic military skills are the focus of the ROTC program.
 In addition to helping a student succeed during college, Air Force ROTC also fosters self-confidence and self-discipline.

 Opportunities in the Air Force are excellent, with over 100 possible career fields available.
 Career field availability depends on academic discipline, medical condition, desires of the individual, and needs of the Air Force.
 As newly commissioned Second Lieutenants on active duty, Air Force ROTC graduates can serve worldwide, performing challenging and rewarding duties in highly technical, scientific, and operational areas.
-A few of these include design, research, engineering, systems development, space operations, computer science, procurement, flying, management, acquisitions, and maintenance.
+A few of these include developmental engineer, pilot, combat system operator, remote pilot, scientist, cyber operations, intelligence operations, space operations, civil engineer, combat control officer, acquisitions, and maintenance.

 Although Air Force ROTC is set up as a four-year program, students can choose a four, three and a half, or three year course of study.
 The first two years of the program, called the general military course (GMC), cover basic introductory military topics as well as communication and leadership.
 The final two years of the program, called the professional officer course (POC), cover topics such as leadership, management, doctrine, international events, communication, and officership.
 In addition to the academic ROTC class, all cadets attend a two hour leadership laboratory each week and two hours of physical training.
 Leadership laboratory provides cadets with the knowledge and practical command and staff leadership experience in preparation for active duty as Air Force officers.
 It is largely cadet planned, directed, and centered.

-Scholarships, which may cover up to full tuition and fees, based on residency are available to qualified cadets.
-A monthly stipend is given during the academic year to each cadet on scholarship and also to members of the POC.
-Students who receive an AFROTC scholarship also receive an annual $2,000 supplement from Missouri S&T. Lastly, scholarship recipients receive a book allowance to offset costs.
+Air Force ROTC scholarships, which generally cover full tuition and fees, are available to qualified cadets.
+A monthly stipend is given during the academic year to each cadet on scholarship and contracted members of the POC.
+Students who receive an AFROTC scholarship also receive an annual supplemental scholarship from Missouri S&T. Finally, scholarship recipients receive a $300 book allowance each semester.
 ROTC scholarship recipients are eligible to receive other Missouri S&T scholarships.

-Cadets usually attend summer field training prior to their junior year, before enrollment into the POC.
-Entrance into the POC is based on an extensive evaluation and selection process during the sophomore year.
-Cadets who complete the POC in good standing and earn their academic degree are commissioned as Second Lieutenants and serve on active duty for four or more years, depending on their selected Air Force career field.
+Cadets usually attend the leadership evaluation, assessment, and development (LEAD) course for the summer between their sophomore and junior year, before enrollment into the POC.
+Entrance into the POC is based on an extensive evaluation and selection process during the sophomore year, and is dependent on completion of the LEAD course.
+Cadets who complete the POC in good standing and earn their academic degree are commissioned as Second Lieutenants and serve on active duty for four or more years, depending on their assigned Air Force career field.

 The Air Force ROTC unit at Missouri S&T is organized as an objective wing, with associate groups, squadrons, and flights.
 Freshmen and sophomore cadets receive instruction from POC cadets in basic military customs and courtesies, drill movements, and many other facets of Air Force operations.
 Additionally, they are offered the opportunity to visit Air Force bases and discuss career opportunities with Air Force members.
 Junior and senior cadets are assigned and rotated through various leadership positions, gaining experience in management procedures.